lupeMorales/age-calculator-app/README.md

 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page
 - Bonus: See the age numbers animate to their final number when the form is submitted
+- Bonus: Check if the year is a leap year

 ### Screenshot